salehelmagdy/awards/README.md

+# You can review the production from here: https://iridescent-rabanadas-4ff312.netlify.app/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.